kburchfiel/rope/README.md

 When adding –T to the outline won’t work, or when –T is already taken, I like to use * as a “backup” modifier.
 In addition, I often add * to an original outline to produce a new outline that is an antonym of the original outline.
 I find that this strategy makes it easier to remember the new outline.

+* is also used at times when a letter can't be added to an outline to form a derivative because that letter is already present in the outline.

 **3.3.3.8 -le and ly considerations**

 Many words have both "-le" or "-ral" and "-ly" derivative forms.
 For example, "nature" has both "natural" and "naturally" as derivatives.
 In these situations, I prefer to add -L to the root outline for the "-le/-ral" ending.
 For the "-ly" ending, you could simply add in asterisk to the outline with -L in it; however, to save a keypress, I often like to add in an * to the root word if this outline is available.